vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
+Version 5.2.2
+Fix CSS issues in the standard Checkout
 Version 5.2.1
 Fix crash when using Recurring Checkout in certain situations Version 5.2.0